Josef Andreas Epp Omega Diskus

 During the war he created several inventions, like mine sedimentation equipment for submarines, fuel measuring instruments, and different guidance possibilities for airplanes.
 Thanks to the help and influence of his old friend, Ernst Udet, he was able to give the constructions plans and a model of his flying disk to the Ministry of Aviation.

 The fast advance of the allied forces did not allow enough time for the Germans to manufacture the atomic bomb.
-The Russians arrived on 5 May 1945 at
+The Russians arrived on 5 May 1945 at Prague, forcing the team involved in the flying disks construction to blow up all the prototypes and burn all the plans and the rest of existing material.

 After the war, Epp was continuously interrogated about his activities during the conflict, but he remained silent about his flying disk project.
 He couldn’t find any job as airplane technician, so he started to work in his old flying disk idea in private.
 He had another problem, anyway.
 The allied control council laws made impossible for him to build models heavier than five kilograms.

 He started to acquire the materials to build his disk using city rubble and exchanging food and cigarettes in the black market.
 In 1948 he was in need of more money to build a new improved disk model, but he wasn’t able to find any job as technician.
-Also, having being a career soldier, he wasn’t able to start an independent occupation as entrepreneur, so he decided to move to
+Also, having being a career soldier, he wasn’t able to start an independent occupation as entrepreneur, so he decided to move to Spain, where he lived until 1951.

 In 1953, he designed a 175cm large delta wing airplane model and made a public demonstration.
 That was a move to avoid traitorous neighbours and the control of the allied forces.
 With the success of that demonstration he managed gather some funds from investors and recognition from magazines around the World.
 That helped him to finish the construction of the “Disk 54”, a new improved flying disk concept.

 Finally, in 1958 he was able to start the construction of the model.
 After six months of hard work he finished it and was able to make a successful test flight.
 He published the results to the media.
 But the SED agents reappeared and tried to buy his Omega Disk prototype.
-After reporting the SED spies to the police he fled in panic from
+After reporting the SED spies to the police he fled in panic from Germany.

 The rest of his life he continued working on his new prototype “Omega Disk 58”, trying to get attention and recognition through conventions and articles without success.
 His last project was to adapt the Omega Disk to make it possible to travel to other planets.